Level crossings, parking and truck lanes

 A wide or turning heavy vehicle may damage level crossing signs or signals.
 Report any damage to the authorities immediately, as it will affect the safety of other road users.

 Drivers must be aware of conditional access requirements when travelling over level crossings.
-See Restricted Access Vehicle (RAV) maps and lists.
+See Restricted Access Vehicle (RAV) maps from the National Heavy Vehicle Regulator.

 Heavy vehicles carrying high loads or vehicles fitted with long aerials need to be aware of overhead wiring height restrictions at level crossings in electrified areas.